ntsystemsit/ntsystemsit.github.io/_posts/2016-10-06-Welcome-to-the-all-new-ntSystems.md

 We do hope you enjoy our new look.
 It is all open source, so if you are interested in how we do stuff, just check out [our repo](https://github.com/tomtorggler/tomtorggler.github.io)
-If you want to correct any errors just send us a pull-request :-)
+Oh and if you find any errors you'd wish to correct, please just send us a pull-request :-)

 So long,